 Languages Offered: A total of 42 languages.

-You can also study some less spoken and rare languages like Ainu, Bosnian, Croatian, Estonian, Finnish, Hawaiian, Hungarian, Maori, Samoan, Sanskrit, Serbian, Tagalog, and Thai.
+You can also study some less spoken and rare languages, such as Ainu, Bosnian, Croatian, Estonian, Finnish, Hawaiian, Hungarian, Maori, Samoan, Sanskrit, Serbian, Tagalog, and Thai.

-You can use the free version of the app only for five minutes per day (or every 10 hours); however, you can get more time with the premium version.
+The free version of the app can be used only for five minutes per day (or every 10 hours); however, the premium version allows you more time.

 12. FluentU

-Last, FluentU is an app that has everything that you need to succeed in your target language.
+Last, FluentU is an app with everything you need to succeed in your target language.

 It uses real-world music videos, movie trailers, news, and inspiring talks to promote learning, the most entertaining way to learn your target language.

 Each video has captions, descriptions, and annotations.
-It gives you a comfortable entrance to any word’s definition, an associate image, and example sentences.
+It provides a comfortable introduction to any word’s definition, an associated image, and example sentences.

-Pros: FluentU also offers a “learn mode” that incorporates pictures, video clips, and sample sentences into interesting exercises and flashcards.
+Pros: FluentU offers a “learn mode” that incorporates pictures, video clips, and sample sentences into engaging exercises and flashcards.

 You can personalize according to your knowledge of your target language.
 And therefore, you can select your speed.

-They have a massive number of videos, over 10,000 in total.
-And they keep adding new ones regularly.
+They have a massive number of videos, over 10,000 in total, and regularly add new ones.

 You’ll probably never run out of videos.
 Just download for offline learning and watch everything with one subscription.